magento/devdocs/guides/v2.2/release-notes/pre-release/submit-issues.md

 Example:

-1. Magento CE Release Candidate Alpha 2.2.0 is installed.
+1. Magento CE Pre-Release Candidate 2.2.0 is installed.

 2. The PayPal payment method is set up.